mn-mde-edfi/MDE-EdFi-Documentation/descriptors_resources.md

 ```

 Given those course records, districts will be able to relate local course records to SEA-defined courses via course-to-course association records.
-From there, student attendance, grades, etc can be submitted on the local courses. __Note:__ As of April 12, 2021, MDE and its contractors have identified a potential issue with the courses loaded into the 2021-2022 Sandboxes.
+From there, student attendance, grades, etc can be submitted on the local courses. __Note:__ As of April 12, 2021, MDE and its contractors have identified a potential issue with the courses loaded into the 2021-2022 Sandboxes, and it is being looked into.